DLavigneGH/dlavigne.github.io/gamelog/README.md

 ## Changelog

-v1.0 - First version done and uploaded to GitHub v1.1 - Search Field and table sorting v1.2 - Ability to add image covers for your games and see as popup in the HTML table
+v1.0 - First version done and uploaded to GitHub<br>
+v1.1 - Search Field and table sorting<br>
+v1.2 - Ability to add image covers for your games and see as popup in the HTML table<br>